MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/communications-between-endpoints.md

 -   The site system role server is located in the same forest as the client.

--   The client is on a domain computer that does not have a two-way forest trust with the site server and site system roles are not installed in the client's forest.
+-   The client is on a domain computer that does not have a two-way forest trust with the site server, and site system roles are not installed in the client's forest.

 -   The client is on a workgroup computer.